 In its consultation package, Government proposed the addition of a dissolved inorganic nitrogen (DIN) attribute.
 They have parked this for now based on strong feedback from DairyNZ and others that the measure was not scientifically robust and would not drive the ecosystem health outcomes it sought to deliver.

-DairyNZ will continue to advocate strongly on these issues, on farmers’ behalf with a particular focus on ensuring the timeframes for meeting targets and limits are based on scientific understanding and give adequate time for pasture, animal and people management changes.
+DairyNZ will continue to advocate strongly on these and other issues, on farmers’ behalf with a particular focus on ensuring the timeframes for meeting targets and limits are based on scientific understanding and give adequate time for pasture, animal and people management changes.
 Farmer involvement in these processes will also be critical.

 Farmers making progress